Currently, most patients requiring blood dialysis for renal failure use arteriovenous fistulae or artificial vessels for vascular access.

 Currently, Cyfuse has successfully developed a steric vascular structure consisting of cells only with its unique three-dimensional cell layering technology without using a scaffold under the support of AMED.

-The previous research and development confirmed that this vascular structure created only from cells, such as fibroblasts, is strong enough to bear blood pressure and maintain a long-term aperture, and Cyfuse aims to start the clinical development under the support of AMED.
+The previous research and development confirmed that this vascular structure created only from cells is strong enough to bear blood pressure and maintain a long-term patent, and Cyfuse aims to start the clinical development.

 From now on, Cyfuse is aiming to provide novel treatment for patients, including diabetics with angiopathy receiving dialysis by further advance development of this cellular vessel that are resistant to infectivity and have high elasticity.